evertheoptimist/evertheoptimist.github.io/articles/a-note-from-my-husband.md

 An email from my husband to friends and family

-When I read this, I was in tears….. in a very good way.
+When I read this, I was in tears..... in a very good way.
 I am a very lucky woman.

 ---